 In Italy?
 The much more recent Constitution aimed to guarantee free political representation, the right to work and other fundamental principles, but all or almost all of its statements have been compromised by people who do not see beyond their noses and by power groups .

-The frustration of the peoples of the world appears even more marked when they realize that entire debt systems, which tend to cut basic rights to health, education, work over time, are governed by economies based on the production of weapons. and on financial speculation.
-How many wars in the name of the citizens of the world have been waged?
+The frustration of the peoples of the world appears even more marked when realize that entire systems of debt, which over time tends to cut off basic rights to health, education and work, are governed by economies based on the production of weapons and financial speculation.
+How many wars have been waged in the name of the citizens of the world?
 How many with their consent, how many without?
-The right to call oneself out of these systems is a concrete possibility of protecting future generations from real tyrannies that, behind a "democratic" facade, end up enslaving their people, closing them in a territorial or economic "fence".
-One of the new human rights to be sanctioned must, must be that of being part or not part, by choice, of a political system in which one recognizes oneself or does not recognize oneself.
-This freedom will create a "free competition" of stateless nations, which compete with each other in offering more democracy to citizens they want to reach.
+The right to opt out of these systems is a concrete possibility to protect future generations from real tyrannies which, behind a "democratic" facade, end up enslaving their people, closing them in a territorial or economic "fence".
+One of the new human rights to be enshrined must and must be that of being part or not being part, by choice, of a political system in which one recognizes oneself or one does not recognize oneself.
+This freedom will be able to create a "free competition" of stateless nations, which compete with each other in offering more democracy to the citizens they want to reach.

 It will be very difficult, but not impossible